On thermodynamics of compact objects: Thermodynamics in curved spacetime and thermodynamic volume

 \textbf{Photon gas:} As massless Bose-Einstein gas, the particle number of photon gas is not conserved, and so its chemical potential vanishes, i.e. $\mu=0$.
 The local variables in this case are given as

 Plugging in the Tolman's law, given in Eq.~(\ref{eq:Tolman}), we can obtain the relations

 where $\rho_{\infty}=3p_{\infty}=\pi^2 T^4_{\infty} /15$ and $s_{\infty}=4\pi^2 T^3_{\infty} /45$ denote the gas properties at spatial infinity.
-These relations are insensitive to the numerical coefficients in Eq.~(\ref{eosphoton}), and can be directly read from the momentum conservation law in Eq.~(\ref{encons0}), given the equation of state $\rho=3p$ and the Gibbs-Duhem relation, given in Eq~(\ref{Gibbs-Duhem}).
+These relations are insensitive to the numerical coefficients in Eq.~(\ref{eosphoton}) and can be directly read from the momentum conservation law in Eq.~(\ref{encons0}), given the equation of state $\rho=3p$ and the local Euler equation, given in Eq~(\ref{Gibbs-Duhem}).

 With Eqs.~(\ref{eq:omega}) and (\ref{eosphoton}), the global grand potential is obtained as

 With vanishing chemical potential, $\Omega$ is a function of $T_\infty$ and $V_{th}$.
 The thermodynamic volume $V_{th}$ is again identified as that in Eq.~(\ref{Vth0}), consistent with the derivative relation $p_\infty=-(\partial\Omega/\partial V_{th})_{T_\infty}$ in Eq.~(\ref{statefunctionsOmega}).
 It is not surprising that the thermodynamic volume of the photon gas takes the same form as in the case of the semi-classical massless gas.
 From Eq.~(\ref{dVth}), the expression of $V_{th}$ in Eq.~(\ref{Vth0}) follows from the relation $p(r)B^2(r)=p_{\infty}$, as dictated by the corresponding equation of state, $\rho=3p$.
 From Eqs.~(\ref{eq:Omega}) and (\ref{statefunctionsOmega}), we can obtain the total entropy and internal energy